Dislocation of the hip prosthesis – short stem prostheses offer greater safety

 3. More soft tissue damage: When implanting a long stem, more bone and soft tissue often have to be removed, which makes healing more difficult.

-In contrast, short-shaft prostheses maintain individual geometry and ensure functional reconstruction of the hip.
+In contrast, short-stem prostheses preserve the individual geometry and ensure a functional reconstruction of the hip.

-The shorter length of the short-shaft prosthesis not only enables better anatomical adaptation, but also a less invasive surgical technique.
-This will:
+The shorter length of the short-stem prosthesis allows not only for a better anatomical fit, but also for a less invasive surgical technique.
+This results in:

 • The surrounding tissue and muscles are spared, which accelerates postoperative mobility.

-• The bone structure is spared: This makes subsequent revisions easier if necessary.
+• The bone structure is preserved: This facilitates later revisions, if necessary.

-(see also: " Only 90 degrees of flexion after total hip replacement: Is that really necessary? "
+(See also: " Only 90 degrees of flexion after hip replacement: Is that really necessary? ")

-The short-shaft prosthesis has proven to be particularly safe and effective in hip surgery, especially when it comes to reducing the risk of dislocation.
-Due to their ability to take the anterior tilt into account and precisely replicate the hip anatomy, they set new standards in endoprosthetics.
-Patients benefit from more stability, fewer complications and a faster recovery.
-This type of prosthesis can be optimally inserted in specialized centers that use the most modern surgical techniques such as AMIS or ALMIS.
+Short-stem hip prostheses have proven to be particularly safe and effective in hip surgery, especially when it comes to reducing the risk of dislocation.
+Their ability to accommodate anterior tilt and precisely replicate hip anatomy sets new standards in endoprosthetics.
+Patients benefit from greater stability, fewer complications, and faster recovery.
+This type of prosthesis can be optimally implanted in specialized centers that utilize state-of-the-art surgical techniques such as AMIS or ALMIS.

-The use of short-shaft prostheses brings a significant increase in quality of life for many patients - with maximum safety and a new freedom of movement without pain.
+For many patients, the use of short stem prostheses brings a significant improvement in quality of life – with maximum safety and a new freedom of movement without pain.

 MAKE AN APPOINTMENT?